AdamSobieski/Foundation/Notes/State Machines.md

 ## Markup

-The following markup-language sketch shows a simple approach for expressing FSMs with interoperating script and style.
+The following markup-language sketch shows a simple approach for expressing state machines with interoperating script and style.

-With respect to FSMs, selectors could select sets of states for attaching properties and values.
-Some extensions to CSS are presented [here](/Notes/Objects%20and%20Iteration%20with%20Style.md) towards utilizing objects and iteration with style.
+With respect to state machines, selectors could select sets of states for attaching properties and values.
+Some extensions to CSS are presented [elsewhere](/Notes/Objects%20and%20Iteration%20with%20Style.md) towards utilizing objects and iteration with style.

-There could be two special properties, `menu` and `export`.
-The `menu` set of functions would be those which are to be instantaneously enabled in an application's menuing system.
+Below, the `menu` set of functions would be those which are to be instantaneously enabled in an application's menuing system.
 The `export` set of functions would be those functions which are to be instantaneously available to external components such as AI assistants.

 ```xml
 <automata version="1.0">